 Staying onsite at the Walt Disney World Resort has some major advantages, but can get expensive.
 Back when I was little and my family used to go to Disney World there were only expensive hotel options (like Polynesian & Contemporary), but over the years Disney has added some “value resorts” and currently has 5: All Star Sports, All Star Music, All Star Movies, Art of Animation and Pop Century.

 But there is another way to stay at the Walt Disney World Resort and still stay at a (relatively) affordable hotel, and that’s to stay at a Disney Springs hotel.
 These hotels are not technically Disney hotels and are actually owned by major chains.
-There are 7 Disney Springs hotels: B Resort & Spa Lake Buena Vista, Doubletree Suites by Hilton, Hilton Orlando Buena Vista Palace, Hilton Orlando Lake Buena Vista, Holiday Inn, Wyndham Garden Lake Buena Vista and Best Western.
+There are 7 Disney Springs hotels: B Resort & Spa Lake Buena Vista, Doubletree Suites by Hilton, Hilton Orlando Buena Vista Palace, Hilton Orlando Lake Buena Vista, Holiday Inn, Wyndham Garden Lake Buena Vista and Drury Plaza Hotel Orlando Disney Springs Area.
 These hotels can range in price with the Hilton hotels being the nicest and (not so coincidentally) the most expensive with Wyndham Garden Lake Buena Vista being the most affordable (but still very good – I stayed there a few weeks ago and had a wonderful experience).

 But your experience at these hotels can differ.
 I will now outline 6 advantages of Disney Value Resorts & 6 advantage of Disney Springs hotels that could help you decide between these hotels.